 Using On-Premise Workflows/Response Groups

-In some cases where the Exchange UM service is already down and the Teams Auto Attendants have failed to work now, as an immediate remedy for the organization workflow, one may transfer their Main Line number dialing to Lync/Skype server's Workflows/Response Groups (auto attendant for Skype Server) or the same Exchange UM Auto Attendants structure could be implemented using Workflows/Response Groups for the continuous use excluding any kind of dependency on Cloud.
+In some cases where the Exchange UM service is already down and the Microsoft Teams Auto attendants have failed to work now, as an immediate remedy for the organization workflow, one may transfer their Main Line number dialing to Lync/Skype server's Workflows/Response Groups (auto attendant for Skype Server) or the same Exchange UM Auto Attendants structure could be implemented using Workflows/Response Groups for the continuous use excluding any kind of dependency on Cloud.

 Use Teams Auto Attendants configuring Hybrid Setup